fergald/docs/explainers/permissions-policy-deprecate-unload.md

 for a complex site,
 to make `unload` handlers reliable, predictable and unbiased is to force them to run by blocking BFCache.

-### Unload handlers are rarely the correct choice

-This [doc](https://developer.chrome.com/blog/page-lifecycle-api/#the-unload-event) on the page lifecycle covers the problems with unload and the better alternatives to use.

 ### Aligning with the current spec is disruptive